juicedata/juicefs/docs/en/deployment/juicefs_on_docker.md

 ENTRYPOINT ["/usr/bin/juicefs", "mount"]
 ```

-In addition, since the use of FUSE in the container requires corresponding permissions, when creating the container, you need to specify the `--privileged=true` option, for example:
+In addition, using FUSE in a container requires specific permissions.
+You need to specify the `--privileged=true` option on creating.
+For example:

 ```shell
 $ sudo docker run -d --name nginx \